TrueLayer/truelayer-java/README.md

 ### Build a link to our Hosted Payment Page (HPP)

-By default the Hosted Payment Page link builder creates a payment result page, so you can just pass a resource id, a resource token and return uri parameters
+By default, the Hosted Payment Page link builder creates a payment result page, so you can just pass a `resource_id`, a `resource_token` and `return_uri` parameters:
 ```java
 URI link = client.hppLinkBuilder()
         .resourceType(ResourceType.PAYMENT) // Either PAYMENT or MANDATE.
 Not mandatory, if not specified PAYMENT is used as default